 Between 5 to 13 million tons of plastic waste end up in the oceans every year*, harming the ecosystems and ocean life.
-To many of us this is an issue hard to grasp as we do not ourselves experience the damage on a daily basis, so to raise awareness about this issue I created an audiovisual installation where scent was the main tool of communication.
+To many of us this is an issue hard to grasp as we do not experience the damage ourselves on a daily basis, so to raise awareness I created an audiovisual installation where scent was the main tool of communicating the matter.

-Blue and green LED-lights were installed in the room to add an oceany feeling.
-Hundreds of plastic strips hanging from the ceiling contributed to a blurred vision, giving visitors the impression of walking around in an ocean full of plastic with plastic waste covering the whole floor.
+Blue and green LED-lights were installed in the room together with hundred of plastic strips hanging from the ceiling.
+The strips contributed to a blurred vision, giving visitors the impression of walking around in an ocean full of plastic with plastic waste covering the whole floor.
 The sound of waves played from speakers to enhance the whole experience.
 All of the plastic waste from the installation was recycled at the end of the exhibition.

 *Jambeck et al 2015